Organic malformations/blocked fallopian tubes

 Scars

-Caesarean scars can also pose a risk to later pregnancies and childbirths.
-In rare cases, the uterus may tear (uterine rupture) during a later normal birth.
-Sometimes the placenta grows in the lower part of the uterus after a caesarean section, so it blocks the natural birth canal (placenta previa).
-Risks are significant if a woman becomes pregnant again very shortly after a caesarean section.
-We recommend waiting at least a year after having a caesarean section before conceiving again.
-In the case of artificial insemination, we recommend inserting only one embryo into the uterus after caesarean sections in order to minimise the risk of rupture.
-Contrary to the widespread opinion ‘once a caesarean section, always a caesarean section’, a woman can give birth vaginally after having a caesarean section.
+In rare cases, the uterus can tear during a subsequent normal delivery (uterine rupture).
+Sometimes, in pregnancies following a cesarean section, the placenta grows in the lower part of the uterus, blocking the natural birth canal (placenta previa).
+Risks are particularly significant if a woman becomes pregnant again very soon after a cesarean section.
+We recommend waiting at least one year before becoming pregnant again after a cesarean section.
+In cases of artificial insemination, we recommend inserting only one embryo into the uterus after a cesarean section to minimize the risk of rupture.

 Blocked fallopian tubes